 Korea Pension Refund Guide: Claiming Your NPS Lump Sum When Leaving

 How to claim your National Pension Service (NPS) lump-sum refund when leaving Korea.
-Who qualifies, how to apply, and which countries have exemption treaties.
+Who qualifies via visa, treaty, or reciprocity; how to apply; airport-desk option; and the 5-year claim deadline.

 Key facts